 Board Composition and Diversity.
 Our Board is committed to the diversity of its membership.
-We have had two female directors since 2016 and currently have three diverse directors, representing 33% of the Board.
+With the addition of Ms. Piasecki to our Board in January 2024, we have three female directors (30% gender diversity) and a total of four diverse directors, representing 40% of the Board.
 Our Board regularly evaluates its composition to ensure directors have an appropriate and diverse mix of perspectives, skills, professional experience and background (see "Board Expertise Summary" on next page).
-Our director criteria and recruitment process seeks to align the Board's capabilities with the Company's business strategy, as well as provide for periodic director refreshment and overall Board diversity, cohesiveness and collegiality.
-The Company intends to add at least one additional female or diverse director in the next year.
+Our director criteria and recruitment process seek to align the Board's capabilities with the Company's business strategy, as well as provide for periodic director refreshment and overall Board diversity, cohesiveness and collegiality.
 Below is a summary of our director composition related to the tenure, age, diversity, independence and expertise of our current directors.